photoprism/photoprism-docs/docs/getting-started/updates.md

 ### MariaDB Server

-Our [configuration examples](https://dl.photoprism.app/docker/) are usually based on the [current stable version](https://mariadb.com/kb/en/mariadb-server-release-dates/) to take advantage of performance improvements.
+Our [configuration examples](https://dl.photoprism.app/docker/) are generally based on the [current stable version](https://mariadb.com/kb/en/mariadb-server-release-dates/) to take advantage of performance improvements.
 This does not mean that [older versions](index.md#databases) are no longer supported and you must upgrade immediately.
 We recommend not using the `:latest` tag for the MariaDB Docker image and to upgrade manually by changing the tag once we had a chance to test a new major version, e.g.:

 ```yaml
 services: